dita-community/dita-demo-content-collection/README.md

 Gnostyx DITA Demostration Documents
 ===================================

+.h2 DITA 1.3 version

+This branch (dita-1.3) uses the DITA 1.3 vocabulary by specifying "DITA 1.3 " rather than "DITA " in the public IDs of the doctypes used in the files.
+These documents require the 2.x version of the DITA Open Toolkit or its equivalent in order to validate with the 1.3 grammars and have DITA 1.3 processing available.

+This version of the files reflects the Thunderbird-keys-reuse-only version of the files from the master branch, updated to use the DITA 1.3 grammars.

 This project provides a set of DITA documents intended to support DITA demonstrations by providing realistic documents that demonstrate a wide variety of DITA features and use patterns.
 The base version of the documents were originally developed and contributed by Gnostyx Research (gnostyx.com).
 Additional variants demonstrating various ways of using keys have been developed Eliot Kimber.

 Guide to Scenarios